 There is no requirement for applications to do work to protected trees to be advertised, although many authorities choose to do so.

 Find out if your trees are protected by a Tree Preservation Order.
 You can search by either address or postcode.
 Clicking on the TPO record when found will provide you with details, and to view a copy of the actual Order, click on MORE INFO.
+This link also shows the Conservation Areas within the Borough and Listed Buildings.

 If your trees are protected, you need written permission to remove them, or to do any tree surgery.
 If you remove trees or do work to them without permission you could be prosecuted.
 You or your tree contractor can usually apply for work to protected trees on standard forms or apply online via the Planning Portal.